CMB2/CMB2/readme.txt

 * [CMB2 Field Type: Visual Style Editor](https://github.com/rubengc/cmb2-field-visual-style-editor) by [rubengc](https://github.com/rubengc): Custom field for CMB2 which allows customizing style from a small set of controls.
 * [CMB2 Field Type: CMB2 Roadway Segments](https://github.com/pixelwatt/cmb2-roadway-segments) by [pixelwatt](https://github.com/pixelwatt): This plugin adds a new CMB2 fieldtype for drawing roadway segments onto a map and provides a shortcode for display.
 * [CMB2 Field Type: Font Awesome](https://github.com/serkanalgur/cmb2-field-faiconselect) by [serkanalgur](https://github.com/serkanalgur): This plugin adds a new CMB2 field type for selecting Font Awesome icons.
+* [CMB2 Field Type: Typography](https://github.com/eduplessis/cmb2-typography) by [eduplessis](https://github.com/eduplessis): This plugin adds a new CMB2 field type "Typography" and it use jQuery fontselect for the font-family selection.

 ##### Other Helpful Resources
 * [WordPress Shortcode Button](https://github.com/jtsternberg/Shortcode_Button): Uses CMB2 fields to generate fields for shortcode input modals.